namnguyen7694/auto-suggestion/README.md

 # DEMO:
 Open index.html file in root folder to run demo.

+Try to type "b", "bo" or other word to see other results.

 # FEATURES:
 - [x] Dynamic block suggestion order & block category name
 - [x] Turn on/off the display of each block with the checkbox